Restore a More Beautiful, Youthful Breast Contour

 Breast lift surgery restores the breasts to a younger and “perkier” appearance by removing excess skin, lifting the nipple, and tightening the surrounding tissue.
 To further enhance the overall appearance of the breasts, this procedure can be performed in combination with breast implants.

-See more breast lift before & after pictures in our gallery
+See more Breast Lift Breast Surgery before & after pictures in our photo gallery

 Who is a good candidate for breast lift surgery?

 A breast lift can correct a number of conditions, including:

 - Nipples pointing down

 The above conditions tend to develop naturally over time due to aging and gravity, especially after childbirth, during which the weight of larger breasts may stretch the skin.

 A breast lift can also help alleviate certain asymmetry problems, such as breasts that have positioned themselves at different levels.
 A breast lift is better suited for those with small to medium breasts, as the weight of larger breasts may work against the surgery recovery.
 In this case a breast reduction may be more appropriate.

 Where are the incisions made for breast lift surgery?